ESG’s hinge moment in M&A: From risk to value

 Reporting is an enabler to action

 ESG reporting trends may force companies to act due to the added transparency provided to stakeholders.
 While reporting was long voluntary, it may eventually be required in some cases.
 The regulatory reporting landscape is quickly changing in both the US and abroad.
-For example, in early 2022, the SEC announced proposed climate-risk disclosures by public companies that would be included in 10-Ks and they are expecting to finalize those disclosures in the first quarter of 2023.
-However, the political landscape in the US may result in scaled-back disclosures from what was originally proposed.
+For example, in March 2024, the SEC adopted climate-risk disclosure rules.
 The SEC is also working on enhanced disclosures on human capital.
 Additionally, the European Financial Reporting Advisory Group (EFRAG) has finalized new, expansive ESG reporting requirements under the Corporate Sustainability Reporting Directive (CSRD) that will be required for EU-listed companies and non-EU-listed companies with large subsidiaries in the EU.
 Even in private company settings, there is more desire for transparency about how companies are impacting the world, which leads to a focus on data collection and analysis.
 Private companies in the value chain of public companies are also feeling the pressure from the proposed regulatory changes that require Scope 3 greenhouse gas disclosures.

 Comparability allows leaders both to understand an ESG problem and to determine how to address it.
 Comparability provides the ability to quickly assess an organization’s ESG profile and detect major gaps.
 Then executives can recommend specific investments and policies that will help organizations move forward in deals, confident that they can create value.